gaultierq/gaultier.dev/source/2024-12-31-partial_index.html.markdown

 ## Finding a way to make the bug appear in local

 The simplest and most effective approach would have been to copy the production data to my disk and work from that.
-However, the `messages` table is approximately 1TB, with several indexes exceeding 100GB each.
+However, the `messages` table is approximately 1TB (and without partitioning), with several indexes exceeding 100GB each.
 Using the production data wasn't feasible, I had to create some sample data.

 ### Setting up my local database

-In this section I will setup a local postgres and generate some random data using a sql query.
+In this section I will <span data-expand="docker_postgres_17" class="expander">setup a local postgres</span> and generate some random data using a sql query.
 I need to generate enough data to have the issue arise.

-[!trigger:docker_postgres_17]
-1. setup a test db
-[/!trigger]

 [!note:docker_postgres_17]
 ```bash
 docker run --platform linux/arm64 \
   --name postgres17 \